Dick Parker by Rein van Looy

 Life and illustration career

 Reindert Johannes Cornelis van Looy was born in 1910 in Hilversum in the province North Holland.
-From the 1930s throughouth the 1970s, he was one of the Netherlands' most prominent children's book illustrators, most notably for the publishing house Van Holkema & Warendorf in Houten and Kluitman in Alkmaar.
+From the 1930s throughout the 1970s, he was one of the Netherlands' most prominent children's book illustrators, most notably working for the publishing houses Van Holkema & Warendorf in Houten and Kluitman in Alkmaar.
 Among his first works were the illustrations for Dick Laan's cycling book 'De Berg M' (1935), Westerman Elmenhorst's 'De smokkelgang van Slot Hohenheim' (1936), Walter Tomson's 'Jongens van de Evenaar' (1936) and several other boys' adventure books.
-In 1940 he illustrated 'De Grote Tovenaar van Oz', the first Dutch translation of L. Frank Baum's 'The Wonderful Wizard of Oz' (1900) by Hendrik Scholte.
-Van Looy drew his inspiration from the 1939 movie adaptation of the story, rather than W.W.
-Denslow's illustrations from the original US edition.
+In 1940 he illustrated 'De Grote Tovenaar van Oz', the first Dutch translation by Hendrik Scholte of L. Frank Baum's 'The Wonderful Wizard of Oz' (1900).
+Rather than copying W.W.
+Denslow's illustrations from the original US edition, Van Looy drew his inspiration from the 1939 movie adaptation of the story.
 He also made illustrations for Dutch editions of Jonathan Swift's 'Gulliver's Travels' (J. H. Gottmer & Co., 1940), Mark Twain's 'Tom Sawyer' and 'Huckleberry Finn' (De Sleutel, 1946).

-As most of Van Looy's 1930s and 1940s clients were rather edifying, he assumed the pen name "Tanner" for his more "vulgar" work.
+As most of Van Looy's 1930s and 1940s clients were edifying in nature, he assumed the pen name "Tanner" for his more "vulgar" work.
 For publisher A.W.
-Bruna in Amsterdam he designed many covers for crime novels by Hans van der Kallen, who used the pen name Havank.
-He also served as a mentor for the publisher's son Dick Bruna, who would design many of Havank's later books starring 'De Schaduw', and would achieve world fame with his children's book series 'Nijntje'.
+Bruna in Amsterdam, he designed many covers for crime novels by Hans van der Kallen, better known under his pen name Havank.
+Van Looy also served as a mentor for the publisher's son Dick Bruna, who designed many of Havank's later books starring 'De Schaduw', and eventually gained world fame with his children's book series 'Nijntje' ('Miffy').

 Rein van Looy passed away in Amstelveen in 1994.